Skip to content

 On the other hand, a blanket “food only” view misses something key.
-In fact, a small number of supplements have strong evidence and give results that food alone cannot match.
+Specifically, a small number of supplements have strong evidence and give results that food alone cannot match.
 Moreover, specific settings — clinical deficiency, practical limits around competition, high training loads, tough environments — make supplement use a fair choice.

 Key Points

-- Most heavily marketed supplements have weak or no evidence behind them
+• Most heavily marketed supplements have weak or no evidence behind them

-- Supplements should fill real gaps, not replace proper food choices
+• Supplements should fill real gaps, not replace proper food choices

-- A small group of supplements have strong evidence and give effects that food alone cannot match — creatine and beta-alanine are the clearest examples
+• A small group of supplements have strong evidence and give effects that food alone cannot match — creatine and beta-alanine are the clearest examples

-- Clinical deficiencies, competition-day logistics, and tough environmental demands can justify targeted use
+• Clinical deficiencies, competition-day logistics, and tough environmental demands can justify targeted use

-- Third-party tested products are a must for any athlete under anti-doping control
+• Third-party tested products are a must for any athlete under anti-doping control

 Why Food Comes First